48 Hours On A Train: Full Amtrak Empire Builder Review

 You’re probably thinking the only reason I’d agree to spend 48 hours on a train is to save some serious coin.
 Well in the end it didn’t work out that way.
 When I initially found this train journey and the idea formed in my mind, basic coach tickets were $150.
 I thought ok that sounds good.
 And comparatively a flight was around $120 plus I’d then have to find accommodation for 2 nights.
 So the Empire Builder was my first choice.

 Obviously in true Jess fashion, I left booking the ticket to the last minute as I was still kinda holding out hope that I’d find a housesit to cover the two days.
-And by the time I booked it, my ticket came out to $300.
+And by the time I booked it, my ticket came out to $400.
 Insane!
 Unfortunately because I was travelling over Thanksgiving, hotels and airline tickets had also gone through the roof.
-So I sucked it up and paid the doubled price.
-That mistake still haunts me to this day and I just know if I hadn’t made that mistake I probably would have succeeded in my £5k challenge.
+So I sucked it up and paid more than double the original price.
+That mistake still haunts me to this day and I just know if I hadn’t made that mistake I probably would have succeeded in my £5k gap year challenge.

 The Essentials